Contrast-Security-OSS/docs/content/admin/org_settings/Notifications.md

 * Server Goes Offline
 * New Comment
 * New Asset Onboarded: All, Application or Server
+* Email Digest: Daily summary of Contrast activities

-Customers who have implemented RASP licensing will also see:
+Customers who have implemented Protection licensing will also see:

 * New Attacks: All or by attack status (Probed, Exploited or Protected)

-### Custom Notifications
-Custom notifications as mentioned above is the feature formerly called Alerts.
-Users with Admin, Edit and Rules_Admin roles for the organization can create custom notifications using the steps below.
+>**Note:** You can narrow or expand the notifications you receive by adjusting which applications your subscriptions apply to.

-## Creating Custom Notifications
+## Custom Notifications
-[Custom notifications](admin_orgsettings.html#notify) are managed within **Organization Settings**.
-Users with the [role](admin_manageorgsroleperm.html#roles) of organization administrator, editor or rules administrator may create and manage custom notifications.

-The main purpose of a custom notification is to provide notification to one or more users when a specific condition has been observed within TeamServer.
-Notifications execute and alert users via email on event, daily and weekly.
+Custom notifications allow users with Admin, Edit and Rules Admin [roles](admin_manageorgsroleperm.html#roles) for the organization to provide notifications to one or more users when a specific condition has been observed within Contrast.
+These defined notifications execute and alert users via email on event, daily and weekly.

 <a href="assets/images/CreateNotification.png" rel="lightbox" title="Creating A Custom Notification"><img class="thumbnail" src="assets/images/CreateNotification.png"/></a>

 To create a custom notification:

-* Log in to TeamServer
+* Log in to Contrast
-* Select **Organization Settings** from the **Settings** menu
+* Select **Organization Settings** from the user menu in the upper right
-* Select **Notifications** from the **Organization Settings** menu
+* Select **Notifications** from the left navigation
-* Select **Create Notification**
+* Click **Create Notification** in the Custom Notifications panel
 * Provide the following input:
 	* Name
 	* Interval: Daily, Weekly or On Event